Super Bowl XLVIII: Host selection process

 Tampa had hosted four Super Bowls (XVIII, XXV, XXXV and XLIII), while South Florida / Miami had hosted ten Super Bowls (II, III, V, X, XIII, XXIII, XXIX, XXXIII, XLI and XLIV).

 During the voting process by the league owners, the South Florida/Miami bid was eliminated in the second round of voting, but it eventually took the fourth round of voting for New Jersey's bid to beat Tampa's.
 The game was awarded on May 26, 2010, at the NFL owners meetings in Irving, Texas.

 Super Bowl XLVIII was the first Super Bowl held at an open-air stadium in a "cold-weather" city; previous Super Bowls in cold-weather cities were held at indoor stadiums.
-However, the temperature at kickoff was a mild 49 F, making this only the third-coldest Super Bowl.
-A major snow storm hit the area the very next day.
+However, the temperature at kickoff was a mild 49 F making this only the third-coldest Super Bowl., and a major snow storm hit the area the very next day.
 According to Weather.com, the average high and low temperatures for East Rutherford on February 2 were 39 F and 20 F, respectively.
 The coldest outdoor Super Bowl of the first 47 games was Super Bowl VI, held at Tulane Stadium in New Orleans on January 16, 1972, with a kickoff temperature of 39 F (Tulane Stadium also hosted the second coldest outdoor Super Bowl, Super Bowl IX, with a kickoff temperature of 46 F).
 However, New Orleans usually has a humid subtropical climate, with January morning lows averaging around 46 °F and daily highs around 63 F; also, all New Orleans Super Bowls since XII have been played at the indoor Superdome.
 Since Super Bowl X in 1976, all but one outdoor Super Bowl has been played in either California or Florida, the exception being Super Bowl XXX in Tempe, Arizona.
 NFL Commissioner Roger Goodell indicated that if Super Bowl XLVIII was successful, additional "cold-weather" Super Bowls would be considered.

 Super Bowl XLVIII was the first NFL championship game to be held in the New York metropolitan area since December 30, 1962, when the Green Bay Packers beat the New York Giants in the original Yankee Stadium, 16–7.
 Since then, two other major pro football leagues have held title games in the area: